Hybrid electric vehicle: Predecessors of present technology

 In 1982, Fritz Karl Preikschat invented an electric propulsion and braking system for cars based on regenerative braking.
 While clearly not the only patent relating to the hybrid electric vehicle, the patent was important based on 120+ subsequent patents directly citing it.
 The patent was issued in the U.S. and the system was not prototyped or commercialized.

 In 1988, Alfa Romeo built three prototypes of the Alfa 33 Hybrid, equipped with the tried and tested Alfasud boxer engine (1,500cc, 95 HP) combined with a three-phase asynchronous electric motor (16 HP, 6.1 kgm of torque) supplied by Ansaldo of Genoa.
 The design was realistic and already mass production-oriented, with minimal modifications to the standard body and a weight increase of only 150 kg (110 for the batteries, 20 for the electric engine and 10 for power electronics).
 The Alfa Romeo 33 Ibrida was able to travel up to 60 km/h in full electric mode, with a 5 km range, very good performance for the time.

 In 1989, Audi produced its first iteration of the Audi Duo (the Audi C3 100 Avant Duo) experimental vehicle, a plug-in parallel hybrid based on the Audi 100 Avant quattro.
 This car had a 9.4 kW Siemens electric motor which drove the rear roadwheels.
 A trunk-mounted nickel–cadmium battery supplied energy to the motor that drove the rear wheels.
-The vehicle's front roadwheels were powered by a 2.3-litre five-cylinder petrol engine with an output of 100 kW.
+The vehicle's front road wheels were powered by a 2.3-litre five-cylinder petrol engine with an output of 100 kW.
 The intent was to produce a vehicle which could operate on the engine in the country, and electric mode in the city.
 Mode of operation could be selected by the driver.
 Just ten vehicles are believed to have been made; one drawback was that due to the extra weight of the electric drive, the vehicles were less efficient when running on their engines alone than standard Audi 100s with the same engine.

 Two years later, Audi, unveiled the second duo generation, the Audi 100 Duo – likewise based on the Audi 100 Avant quattro.
 Once again, this featured an electric motor, a 21.3 kW three-phase machine, driving the rear roadwheels.
 This time, however, the rear wheels were additionally powered via the Torsen centre differential from the main engine compartment, which housed a 2.0-litre four-cylinder engine.